 4. The title and summary of your Master´s thesis or equivalent (750).

 B&M requires that you have a minimum of one supervisor when you submit your application.
-More information about potential B&M supervisors and their research interests can be found from University of Helsinki Research Portal.
+More information about potential B&M supervisors and their research interests can be found from University of Helsinki Research Portal or from neuroscience research groups.

 After finding a potential supervisor, contact him or her to discuss your research ideas and plans.
 Please note that professors and principal investigators get dozens of emails from potential doctoral candidates.
 If you want to get your email noticed, you must give the professor/ principal investigator the information they need, quickly, clearly and professionally.

-Your supervisors, responsible professors and thesis committee members must commit to support you during your doctoral studies by signing the form below which must be attached to your online application.
+Your supervisors and responsible professors must commit to support you during your doctoral studies by signing the form below which must be attached to your online application.

 Approval for supervisors and members of the thesis committee - form